Last Updated on 12/28/2022

 You should make your way over to the Protection des Mineurs building in Strasbourg.
 I’ve seen photos of it in spring and you can barely see the walkway through the blooming wisteria.

 Back in town, you can’t miss the huge Christmas tree in the middle of Kléber Square.

 While I knew we’d be stopping in Paris for a few hours on our way home, I still went in the Pierre Hermé shop in Galeries Lafayette.
 I can’t go a day in France without the mandatory macaron and Pierre Hermé makes some of the best.

 Ok, so by now you’re convinced Strasbourg is the Capital of Christmas.
 You’re opening other tabs to research trains, planes and automobiles to get you there.
 I’ve got a few more tips for what to bring!

 I was first introduced to these hand warmers from a friend who is into extreme winter sports.
 Christmas Marketing is my winter sport and these put whole new spin on warming up your hands in your pockets.

-If there’s rain in the forecast, I swear by these lightweight rainboots.
-I’ve brought them on every winter trip (except that time we went to Malta in February).
-I usually wear them with plush socks for extra warmth.
+If there’s rain in the forecast, I swear by these Sam Edelman lightweight rainboots (newer version).
+I’ve brought them on every winter trip.